-The 2022/23 MTREF was compiled based on the following principles and criteria taken into account, the impact of the COVID 19 pandemic and on the economy:
+The 2023/24 MTREF was compiled based on the following principles and criteria taken into account, the impact of the loadshedding, aftermath of COVID 19 pandemic and on the economy:

 Credibility

 - Planned Activities must be consistent with the IDP and vice versa. - Financial viability of municipality should not be jeopardised. - Ensure Capacity to spend the budget.